iMAGRAY/Shelldone/README.md

 `cargo clippy --workspace --all-targets -- -D warnings` before pushing large changes to ensure the baseline remains empty.

-To assess roadmap progress run `make roadmap status` — the command reads `todo.machine.md`, prints the true completion percentage, and exits with an error if declared and computed values diverge.
+To assess roadmap progress run `make roadmap` — it reads `todo.machine.md`, prints the true completion percentage, and exits with an error if declared and computed values diverge.
 Use `STRICT=0` for a non-fatal mode and `JSON=1` for automation.